croessner/nauthilus-website/docs/lua-api/backendmonitor.md

 local b = nauthilus_backend_result:new()
 local attributes = {}
 -- See nauthilus_backend.get_backend_servers above!
-local server = valid_servers[some_number] -- You must define some logic on how to chose a backend server from the list
+local server = valid_servers[some_number] -- You must define some logic on how to choose a backend server from the list

 attributes["hostip"] = server.ip
 b:attributes(attributes)